DevDynamo28/AITraderPro/MT5_API_SETUP.md

 1. Check the dashboard for "Simulation: false" status
 2. Look for real price data with "simulated: false" flag
 3. Check the API status at `/api/status` to confirm "mt5_connected": true
+4. Verify that your MT5 terminal is running

 ## Troubleshooting

 If you're having trouble connecting:

-1. Check your MT5 credentials (login, password, server)
+1. Make sure MetaTrader 5 is installed on your system
-2. Verify the API URL is correct and accessible
+2. Check that your MT5 terminal is running and logged in
+3. If using credentials, verify they are correct (login, password, server)
-3. Ensure your MT5 server allows API connections
+4. Ensure your MT5 terminal allows script/API connections (enabled in Tools > Options > Expert Advisors)
-4. Check if your broker restricts API access to specific IPs
+5. Check if MT5 is installed in a non-standard location (if so, update the code or move it to a standard location)
-5. Review the logs for specific error messages
+6. Review the application logs for specific error messages

-If you need assistance setting up your MT5 API connection, contact your broker's support team for their specific API documentation and requirements.
+## Advanced: Windows vs. Other Operating Systems

+The auto-start feature works best on Windows systems where MetaTrader 5 is natively supported.
+If you're running on:

+- **Windows**: The system should automatically find and start your MT5 terminal
+- **macOS**: You'll need to run MT5 through a Windows virtualization solution
+- **Linux**: You'll need to run MT5 through Wine or a Windows virtualization solution

+If running on a non-Windows system, ensure MT5 is already running before starting the trading system.